 In the world of internet buzzwords such as Scrum and SaaS (software as a service), you typically will find yourself explaining the meaning behind these new words to your co-workers, friends, and your boss.
 One of those terms that has been flying around is something called “user engagement platforms.”
 User engagement platforms, or UEPs for short, are platforms created to meet the needs of your customers.

 Whether it is through text messages, push notifications, emails, or a myriad of other tools, these platforms are allowing businesses to interact with their users (or customers) in exciting new ways.
-As these become more and more popular, your boss might soon be showing up to your office wondering if you should employ one of these user engagement platforms for your own organization.
+As these become more and more popular, your boss might soon be showing up to your office wondering if you should employ one of these customer engagement tools for your own organization.

 In order to help you be prepared for when this day comes, we have put together a few answers to the questions your boss is probably going to ask.
 We hope that by providing you with the things you need to know, you will be able to convince your boss to take advantage of this opportunity to engage your clients in a new way and create better customer relationships.